hofjs/hof/README.md

 # Hof.js - High Observability Framework

 Hof.js is a modern framework for the development of Single Page Applications, which breaks with many current approaches and allows a development close to the web standards.
+It was created by Walter Kern and is maintained by [Hof.js contributors](https://github.com/hofjs/hof/graphs/contributors).

 ## Key features
 This framework has the following advantages, among others: